th2-net/th2-docs/content/docs/versions/1-7/fundamentals/key-concepts.md

 A common use case of a _dictionary_ is defining the protocol specification used by the customer.
 Messages created by the user are cross-referenced against the _dictionary_ to verify that the required information and message structure is present.
 This ensures that the messages created by th2 are standardized and accepted by the customer’s gateway.

+## Pins
+A _pin_ is a point of connection to a box. _Pins_ are required to create channels of communication between boxes.
+A _pin_ can be used for synchronous and asynchronous messaging depending on its connection type.

+_Pins_ required by a module are declared in the module's custom resource by the user.
+Every declared _pin_ has a `name` and a `connection-type`.